-Lisa is a recognized educator with over a decade of experience delivering professional development and implementation support to educators.
+Lisa is a recognized educator with over fifteen years of experience delivering professional development and implementation support to educators.
 Most notably, she is known for effective leadership and teacher coaching in the areas of standards, assessment, data-driven decision making, and professional learning communities.
 Lisa was national director of professional learning at the Leadership and Learning Center.
 She is a former distinguished professional development associate, school and district administrator, and teacher.

 Lisa is a contributing author to several publications, including Navigating Assessment and Collaboration With the Common Core State Standards; Standards and Assessment: The Core of Quality Instruction; Interactive Viewing Guide; Data Teams in Action; and Ahead of the Curve: The Power of Assessment to Transform Teaching and Learning.